temporalio/features/features/nexus/async_cancellation/README.md

 - Cancelling the scope requests cancellation of the operation, which cancels the backing workflow, and the operation future resolves with a cancellation error.
 - The caller handles that error and completes successfully.
+- The history records both the cancellation request and the resulting cancellation of the operation.